siukinpo/bus_stop_listing/README.md

 ```

 ### IOS
-Run the following command to start the react native project on your IOS simulator
+Run the following command to start the react native project on your IOS simulator.

 ```bash
 $ npx react-native run-ios
 ```

 ### Android
-Run the following command to start the react native project on your android emulator
+Run the following command to start the react native project on your android emulator.
 ```bash
 $ npx react-native run-android
 ```